pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 We recommend to run Pydio Cells with a dedicated `pydio` user with **no sudo** permission.

-As `sysadmin` user on your server:
+As admin user on your server:

 ```sh
 # Create pydio user with a home directory